edwardvk/nitric_policy/privacy_policy.md

 When using LawPracticeZA, we store information relating to your clients and matters, your billing and the firm's financial information, captured by the firm's personnel, on our servers, which are housed in a secure data centre.

+## Consent

+All users of LawPracticeZA will be asked to consent to our data information policies as they change from time to time.
+We expect it to change often over the next

 ## Cookies

 We use Cookies to provide access to LawPracticeZA.
 Cookies are not designed to retrieve personal or business data from your hard drive, your email, or any other personal information.